-- 13. The legal profession's historical links with the army go beyond participation as armed personnel.
-The profession also has a long history of using its specialist skills to support the armed forces and military objectives. - 14.
-During World War One, many legal firms and individual solicitors offered free legal advice to soldiers.
-Given the numbers of men taking part in the war, and their need for assistance in areas as diverse as being charged for disciplinary offences through to preparing wills, this was a substantial undertaking. - 15.
-Barristers and other lawyers across Australia, led by local silk Sir William Francis Langer Owen KC, who later became a Supreme Court Judge, also gave their time to conduct the Red Cross Missing and Wounded Bureau, which performed an invaluable service in searching for information regarding casualties in battle. - 16.
-Exploring these connections between the legal profession and defence forces reveals not only a fascinating history, but a history of which both professions can be rightly proud.
-Today you have the privilege of hearing from Justice Paul Brereton, Justice Michael Slattery and Justice Geoff Lindsay on three barristers involved in World War One.
-Justice Brereton will speak about
+specialist skills to support the armed forces and military objectives.

+- 16. During World War One, many legal firms and individual solicitors offered free legal advice to soldiers.
+Given the numbers of men taking part in the war, and their need for assistance in areas as diverse as being charged for disciplinary offences through to preparing wills, this was a substantial undertaking. - 17.
+Barristers and other lawyers across Australia, led by local silk Sir William Francis Langer Owen KC, who later became a Supreme Court Judge, also gave their time to conduct the Red Cross Missing and Wounded Bureau, which performed an invaluable service in searching for information regarding casualties in battle. - 18.
+Exploring these connections between the legal profession and defence forces reveals not only a fascinating history, but a history of which both professions can be rightly proud. - 19.
+Today you have the privilege of hearing from Justices Tony Meagher, Julie Ward and Michael Slattery, on two barristers and one aspiring barrister involved in World War One.
+Justice Meagher will speak about Major Adrian Consett Stephen, the aspiring barrister and law student killed in action with the Royal Field Artillery.
+Justice Ward will tell us the story of Major James Whiteside Fraser McManamey, the barrister, rugby player and veteran of the Sudan, killed at Gallipoli.
+Finally, Justice Slattery will share his knowledge of Lieutenant Edwin Mayhew Brissenden, the barrister offered judicial office while still on active service. - 20.
+Before we begin, I also offer my personal thanks to Tony Cunneen for his ongoing assistance with this event.
+It is my pleasure to be here tonight in the presence of so many members of the legal profession who have contributed to the work of the Defence Forces.
+On that note, it remains only for me wish you an informative and reflective evening.